 You need a new website for your Leamington or Windsor business.
 BUT you’re having a hard time sifting through the plethora of options online.
 Do I need a content management system?
 What about a marketing strategy?
 What do I need to know about a responsive website?
 All the buzz words and terms can be a bit overwhelming.
 In this article, we’ll go over how to choose the best web design company to get the work done.

 When fielding potential web agencies, it’s important that you ask a lot of questions.
 But more importantly than that is that you ask the right questions.

 The main thing you want to discuss with any agency is their process.
 Someone who’s experienced in website design and development is going to have a very thorough process that they’ll be able to walk you through.
-This process should include everything from pre-design phase to the launch of your website.
+This process should include everything from the pre-design phase to the launch of your website.
 Be wary of anyone that seems to “wing it”.

-When you start discussing the design process with the web design company your meeting with, be sure to ask about how the user experience factors into their process.
+When you start discussing the design process with the web design company you meeting with, be sure to ask about how the user experience factors into their process.
 User experience is exactly that; the user’s experience when using a website.
 A site can be beautiful, but if it’s not easy for the user to interact with, they’ll quickly leave.